What colors deliver best on camera, and which ones wash you out?

 Unlike when you’re having your actual picture taken, video calls can make you keenly aware of how you look.

-Importance of Taking Home Video Conferencing Seriously
+Importance of Taking Home Video Conference Calls Seriously

 “Serious” is something we mostly reserve for the outside world.

-At home, we want to be unapologetically ourselves, engaging in the activities we love without a care in the world.
+When we work from home, we want to be unapologetically ourselves, engaging in the activities we love without a care in the world.

 Although we still have the freedom to do that today, the reality is, our private lives now have to start making room for our professional lives.